NervanaSystems/neon/doc/source/backends.rst

 .. autosummary::
    neon.backends.nervanacpu.NervanaCPU

-The NervanaCPU backend is build on top of NumPy linear algebra functions for ND arrays and supports automatic differentiation through the use of OpTrees via :py:class:`Autodiff<neon.backends.autodiff.Autodiff>`.
+The NervanaCPU backend is built on top of NumPy linear algebra functions for NDarrays and supports automatic differentiation through the use of OpTrees via :py:class:`Autodiff<neon.backends.autodiff.Autodiff>`.